Himani3010/Reach/readme.txt

 Copyright © 2008-2012 Sencha Labs (http://sencha.com)

 == Change Log ==

+= 1.0.9 - 13/09/2016 =
+* Fixed an issue that resulted in 'undefined' being displayed at the bottom of the mobile menu when Charitable is not activated. [#34](https://github.com/Charitable/Reach/issues/34)

 = 1.0.8 - 31/08/2016 =
 * Improved the styling of links within the top content area in the homepage template, to ensure that links are visible (cannot have blue links on a blue background!) and links within sliders like Slider Revolution are visible. [#32](https://github.com/Charitable/Reach/issues/32) and [#33](https://github.com/Charitable/Reach/issues/33)